ai-dock/base-image/README.md

 A 'feature-complete' docker-compose.yaml file is included for your convenience.
 All features of the image are included - Simply edit the environment variables, save and then type `docker compose up`.

+If you prefer to use the standard `docker run` syntax, the command to pass is `init.sh`.

 ## Run in the Cloud

 The image is compatible with any GPU cloud platform.
 You simply need to pass environment variables at runtime.

 All images built for ai-dock are tested for compatibility with both [vast.ai](https://cloud.vast.ai/?ref=62897) and [runpod.io](https://runpod.io?ref=m0vk9g4f).

+Images that include Jupyter are also tested to ensure compatibility with [Paperspace Gradient](https://console.paperspace.com/signup?R=FI2IEQI)

 ## Environment Variables